-Fort Mandan, ND The weather warms, and the men are able to work outside in one-hour shifts.
-They continue erecting the fort’s picket fence while Clark updates his maps.
+At Fort Mandan below the Knife River Villages, the weather warms, and the men work outside in one-hour shifts.
+The enlisted men continue erecting the fort’s picket fence while inside, Clark updates his maps.

 Fort Mandan Pickets (replica)